pfeilbr/brianpfeil.com/content/post/aws-services/index.md

   * Web ACLs - contain rules and/or rule groups
   * Rules - contains a statement that defines the inspection criteria, and an action to take if a web request meets the criteria
   * Rules groups - group of rules for easier management
+* `AWS::SecretsManager::SecretTargetAttachment` - link between a Secrets Manager secret and the associated database by adding the database connection information to the secret JSON

 ### Certificate Manager (ACM)